-Your Active New West public engagement resulted in over 3,000 people participating in an online survey, workshops and open house events.
+Your Active New West public engagement resulted in more than 3,000 people participating in an online survey, workshops and open house events.
 Almost 2,000 people completed the online survey, making it the highest City of New Westminster survey response to date.

 The City of New Westminster sought to gather the usage, needs and opinions of the public relating to these facilities.
 The public engagement process was also an opportunity to educate the public and to generate excitement and momentum around a future vision for community recreation in New Westminster.

-HCMA partnered with recognized pollster Insights West to deliver a statistically valid survey which polled residents on a range of issues related to these facilities.
-HCMA worked with Insights to design a survey which delivered both quantitative and qualitative feedback, and gained over 1,800 survey responses.
+We partnered with recognized pollster Insights West to deliver a statistically valid survey which polled residents on a range of issues related to these facilities.
+We worked with Insights to design a survey which delivered both quantitative and qualitative feedback, and gained over 1,800 survey responses.
 Additionally, our facilitators led structured workshops to allow for meaningful conversation and feedback from over 20 various stakeholder organizations.

 Finally, we designed a custom pop-up booth utilizing the project branding and encouraged citizens at various public festivals and events to engage with feedback generated from the survey and stakeholder discussions.